 Extracts from Jill's poetry can be viewed on the Writeoutloud website link below.

 Take a look at some art videos by the artist which combine poetry, photographs and moving images.

-Many of Jill's films have been moved to her Jill Ashforth channel at YouTube.
-Check out the Link button to view them.
+Jill's films have been moved to her Jill Ashforth channel at YouTube.
+Check out the Link button below to view them.

 I have been working on a video poem entitled Dawn and Dusk and it is now complete.
 I wanted to create a piece which was about beginnings and endings, something my life recently has been full of.
 To do this I filmed a piece of sky every dawn and dusk from the Autumn equinox to the Winter solstice.
 I used two poems entitled Dawn and Dusk which were written by me in the summer and in the winter.
 Polar opposites fascinate me.
 I used the Brian Eno app Bloom to create a sound track for it which is effective in its simplicity and has a meditative feel to it.